networknt/light-doc/content/en/tutorial/oauth/form-auth-local.md

 npm run build
 ```

 We need to add a volume mapping in the docker-compose.yml for the light-router.
+Also, we need to add the extra_hosts to map the lightapi.net and signin.lightapi.net to the host IP address we found above with `ifconfig`.
+On my desktop, the IP is 192.168.1.144 and you need to change it to your host IP address.

 ```
 version: '2'